mdarm/forex-forecasting/V-AR-model/README.md

   - The variables are cointegrated: the error correction term has to be included in the VAR.
   - The variables are not cointegrated: first, the variables have to be differenced d times and one has a VAR in difference.

 As part of its parameter optimization, an augmented Dickey-Fuller test is performed, in order to decide the order of differences, as well as multiple AIC (Akaike Information Criterion) tests, in order to find the optimal lag order.
+The model's parameters are:
+- 1 order of difference,
+- 2-5 lags, depending on the seasonality and size of training set,
+- no innovation terms (MA).

+Expanding to V-ARMA could potentially further improve performance, at the risk of overfitting.
+The model serves as a benchmark for the various NN models' performance.

 In general, our V-AR model achieves a sMAPE (symmetric Mean Absolute Percentage Error) of around 0.5-3%, depending on the:
 - currency,
 - seasonality,
 - training set size.

-Expanding to V-ARMA could potentially further improve performance, at the risk of overfitting.
-The model serves as a benchmark for the various NN models' performance.